liloheinrich/MST-TSP/README.md

 # MST-TSP
 Minimum Spanning Trees for 2-approximation of metric Travelling Salesman Problem
+Advanced Algorithms, Spring 2021

 ## Goals
 1. Make a working implementation of a 2-approximation algorithm for the TSP using the Minimum Spanning Tree (MST) approach discussed in class. *(We are providing starter code and tests).*